sodaliterocks/sodalite/README.md

 #### Updating

-Updates will occur automatically if you update everything from Software (which runs in the background by default and sends desktop notifications).

-Alternatively, run `rpm-ostree upgrade`.
+Performing a system update can be done by either:

+- Running `rpm-ostree upgrade` at a terminal.
+- Opening **Software**, navigating to **Updates** and pressing **Update All**.
+  - As Software runs in the background and periodically checks for updates, you may also receive a notification of a new update; clicking on this opens the appropriate page.
+  - An update for the OS may take a while to appear in Software (which will appear as "Operating System Updates"), so the above method is preferred.

+Reboot after either method has finished.
+You can verify the version installed by opening **System Settings** and navigating to **System ➔ Operating System**: the version proceeds the word "Sodalite".

+If something breaks, you can rollback by calling `rpm-ostree rollback` at a terminal.
+Remember to also [create a new issue](https://github.com/sodaliterocks/sodalite/issues/new) if appropriate!

 #### GNOME apps

-Unless removed them beforehand, you'll have a tonne of GNOME apps still installed from Flatpak.
+Unless removed beforehand, you'll have a tonne of GNOME apps still installed from Flatpak.
 As Flatpak apps are part of the "user" part of the OS they cannot be programatically removed during the rebase.
+These apps work fine in Pantheon, and will use the default Adwaita theme, but look extremely out-of-place.

-Run to `sodalite-uninstall-gnome-apps` to remove them all.
+Run `sodalite-uninstall-gnome-apps` to remove them all.

-#### Included tools

-For bits of housekeeping, Sodalite also includes a few tools:

-* `sodalite-install-epiphany`<br />Installs Web (Epiphany); elementary's default browser.
-* `sodalite-uninstall-gnome-apps`<br />Removes GNOME apps installed via Flatpak (as mentioned above).
-You'll be presented with a list of apps and given a choice whether you want to remove them all.
-Although they play nicely in Pantheon, they look extremely out-of-place.
+#### Web / Epiphany

+As Firefox is Fedora's default browser, we have chose to respect that decision and leave it be.
+However, Pantheon's preffered browser of choice is a special patched version of [Epiphany](https://apps.gnome.org/en-GB/app/org.gnome.Epiphany/) distributed via the AppCenter Flatpak repository.

+Run `sodalite-install-epiphany` to install.

-#### Removal
+### Removal

 (todo &mdash; OSTree has several ways and its dependant on your install!)